tmastny/browse/README.md

 ![](browse2.gif)

-, you can always browse to a file using a relative path from your working directory, or an absolute path.
-The file can even be in another git repo.
+You can use a relative path from your working directory, or an absolute path, as long as the file is in a git repo.

 ``` r
 # working directory is the top level of repo